 Writing’s not so different from playing the guitar.
 Sometimes we get hung up on the technicalities of the language, and the creative flow is hindered.
 It’s not easy to rip out a short story when you’re worrying about whether you can end a sentence with a preposition or whether your terminal punctuation marks go inside or outside of the quotation marks.
 These kinds of setbacks can be painful.

 Learning the rules is a drag when you want to fly, but to master any craft, it’s essential to build a solid foundation.
 Learn the basics; memorize and practice them until they become second nature, and then you can really take off.

 Good Grammar and Writing

-You don’t have to learn good grammar in order to write — not the way you have to learn chords and strumming patterns to play the guitar — but it sure helps.
-Your poem might be captivating, your short story compelling, and your essay might be a veritable masterpiece… when read aloud.
+You don’t have to learn good grammar in order to write — just like you don’t have to learn how to read music to play the guitar — but it sure helps if you want to make music instead of a bunch of noise.
+Your poem might be captivating, your short story compelling, and your essay might be a veritable masterpiece…when read aloud.
 But if in writing, the grammar is shoddy, you’re going to have a hard time getting published or finding readers.

 Even with years of practice and learning, questions about grammar continue to arise.
 I’ve seen college professors (who taught English) wonder about the rules of good grammar or turn to a handy reference book to look something up.